 |after spring schedule is posted

 After your Intent to Graduate form is submitted, you will receive a graduation degree audit.
 This differs from a standard degree audit that can be requested at any time during your law school career.
 If you have requested a standard degree audit in the past, you must still submit the Intent to Graduate form.
 You must sign and return a copy of your graduation degree audit to the Office of the Registrar.

 In order for your degree to be awarded, you must

 - complete your financial aid exit interview.

 - pay any outstanding bills so your student account balance is zero.

-If you complete your degree requirements in a semester with a commencement ceremony (fall or spring), the degree conferral date on your diploma will be the day of commencement, regardless of your participation in the ceremony.
-If you complete your degree requirements in a term without a commencement ceremony (J-term or summer), the degree conferral date on your diploma will be the last day of the term.
+If you complete your degree requirements in the fall or spring semester, the degree conferral date on your diploma will be the day grades are due from faculty.
+If you complete your degree requirements in J-term or summer term, the degree conferral date on your diploma will be the last day of the term.

 We are also offering a Certified Electronic Diploma (CeDiploma®) to graduates starting in Fall 2018 and forward.
 A CeDiploma is a secure, high-resolution PDF version of your diploma.
 An email will be sent to your Mitchell Hamline email account when your CeDiploma is available.
 The email will contain a link to the Mitchell Hamline CeCredentials webpage.
 You will login through that site to access the CeCredential Trust where you will be able to download your CeDiploma.